fay59/interpiler/README.md

 	  -oh=<header.h>    - Output header file name (defaults to <filename>.h)
 	  -oi=<impl.cpp>    - Output implementation file name (defaults to <filename>.cpp)

+### License

+Interpiler itself is licensed under the terms of the GPL v3 license.

+**As a special exception to the GPL license**, you may create a larger work that contains part or all of the Interpiler code generator skeleton and distribute that work under the terms of your choice.

 ## Building

 Interpiler links against LLVM and as such needs a host of its libraries.
 The